Kids on Keys: Development

+Reception

 Kids on Keys entered the Billboard charts for Top Educational Computer Software at #8 on February 9, 1985.
 By this time the game had sold over 150,000 copies, and had been successful during the 1983 and 1984 holiday seasons.

-Critical reception

 Texas Monthly thought the game was "imaginative", and a decent rote-learning game, adding that along with Early Games it offered a great first computing experience for young gamers.
+Ahoy! said that Kids on Keys was "a positive step" in teaching children typing, but criticized the bonus round as "indecipherable semi-graphics".